-AP-65 Homeless and Other Special Needs Activities - 91.320(h)
+AP-65 Homeless and Other Special Needs Activities - 91.320(h) Introduction

 Through the STEHP Program, OTDA makes ESG funds available to local not-for-profits and local social services districts for street outreach, shelter, rapid rehousing and homelessness prevention services.
 The goal of STEHP is to assist individuals and families to prevent the eviction process, remain in or obtain permanent housing, and/or assist them with supportive services during their experience of homelessness while waiting to obtain permanent housing.
+Through the Housing Opportunities for Persons with AIDS (HOPWA) program, OTDA makes funds available to not-for-profit organizations and public housing agencies to provide housing and related support services to low-income persons with AIDS or HIV-related illnesses and their families.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including:
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs:
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs